 Despite the Algerian government’s promises in 2011 to introduce reforms, Algeria has made little progress since then on improving human rights.
 Authorities curtail free speech and the rights to freedom of association, assembly, and peaceful protest.
 They also arbitrarily arrest and prosecute political and trade union activists.
 Perpetrators of torture, enforced disappearances, unlawful killings, and other serious rights abuses committed during the civil war enjoy impunity.
-The Algerian government blocks the registration of Algerian nongovernmental human rights organizations and has maintained its non-cooperation with UN human rights experts, though it authorized a visit by Human Rights Watch in 2014.
+The Algerian government blocks the registration of Algerian nongovernmental human rights organizations and has maintained its non-cooperation with UN human rights experts.